 Ceramics & Shopping

 Since around the 13th century, the city of Orvieto has been a pilgrimage site for ceramic and pottery lovers.
 With roots dating back to Etruscan Italy, Orvieto is a must-visit for lovers of ceramics.

-Ceramics are a quintessential part of the culture of Orvieto and you must spend at least a little time browsing the ceramic shops of Orvieto on your Orvieto day trip from Rome.
-There are dozens on dozens of little ceramic shops lining the streets of Orvieto with local artisans happy to assist you and present to you their proud works of art.
+Ceramics are a quintessential part of the culture of Orvieto and you must spend at least a little time browsing the ceramic shops.
+There are dozens on dozens of little ceramic shops lining the streets with local artisans happy to assist you and present to you their proud works of art.

 You’ll find a wide variety of colors, designs and forms of pottery.
-If ceramics aren’t your thing and you’d still like to browse and do some shopping during your Orvieto itinerary, there are still many other shops in Orvieto for you to visit.
+If ceramics aren’t your thing and you’d still like to browse and do some shopping, there are still many other shops in Orvieto for you to visit.

 The majority of shops are found on Piazza del Duomo and Corso Cavour, but you’ll also find shops spread out in the city.
 Here you’ll find artisanal shops with works varying from wood, to jewelry, sculpture, and clothing.

-After getting to know the city of Orvieto from above, there’s no better way to finish your Rome to Orvieto day trip than to explore Orvieto from below.
+After getting to know the city of Orvieto from above, there’s no better way to finish your day than to explore Orvieto from below.